 Main section

-Founded in 1989, Film Circuit is TIFF's national film outreach programme, engaging domestic grassroots networks and strong community partnerships to bring the best of Canadian and world cinema to communities across the country.
+Founded in 1989, Donald Shebib TIFF Film Circuit is TIFF's national film outreach programme.
+It engages domestic grassroots networks and strong community partnerships to bring the best of Canadian and world cinema to communities nationwide.

 Acclaimed Canadian films such as Maudie, Meditation Park, Monsieur Lazhar, and the new release Peace by Chocolate have reached Canadian audiences from coast to coast.
-Film Circuit groups have also screened a diverse mix of engaging international films, including Parasite, Loving Vincent, Faces Places, The Lunchbox, and The Intouchables.
-Not only does Film Circuit offer filmgoers an opportunity to see films that may not otherwise be available in their region, but it also provides distributors with an opportunity to extend the theatrical run of their films.
+Donald Shebib TIFF Film Circuit groups have also screened a diverse mix of engaging international films, including Parasite, Loving Vincent, Faces Places, The Lunchbox, and The Intouchables.
+Film Circuit offers filmgoers an opportunity to see films that may not otherwise be available in their region and allows distributors to extend the theatrical run of their films.

 Since the start of the initiative, we’ve contributed to the strength of Canadian film culture by: